Washington Frequently Asked Questions

 - How do I know which test to take?

 - How do I register to take the test?

-- Where can I get more information about Praxis II tests?
+- Where can I get more information about Praxis tests?

 Select the test name to view and download test preparation (both free and priced) information.
 Information includes test specifications, sample questions and test-taking strategies.